tsipkens/bidias/README.md

 **STEP 3**: With this information, one can proceed to implement various inversion approaches, such as those available in the `invert` package described below.
 Preset groupings on inversion approaches are available in the `run_inversions*` scripts, also described below.

 **STEP 4**: Finally, one can post-process and visualize the results as desired.
 The `Grid` class allows for a simple visualization of the inferred distribution by calling the `Grid.plot2d_marg` method of this class.
-This plots both the retrieved distribution as well as the marginalized distribution on each of the axes, taking the reconstruction (e.g. `x_tk1`, `x_lsq`) as an input.
+This plots both the retrieved distribution as well as the marginalized distribution on each of the axes, taking the reconstruction (e.g., `x_tk1`, `x_lsq`) as an input.

 ### 2.2 Scripts to run a series of inversion methods (run_inversions*.m)